codeaprendiz/learn_devops/home/databases/postgreSQL/taskset_postgreSQL_databases/task_002_managing_tables/ReadMe.md

 (3 rows)
 ```

-You can also do it using the following command
+You can also do it using the following command [stackoverflow » PostgreSQL "DESCRIBE TABLE"](https://stackoverflow.com/questions/109325/postgresql-describe-table)

 ```bash
 \d <tableName>